 Tales from the border: 2 weeks along the US-Mexico frontier

 In this Wednesday, March, 22, 2017 photo, a family picnics on the banks of the Rio Grande in Miguel Aleman, Tamaulipas state, Mexico, located across the river from Roma, Texas.
-In this Wednesday, March, 22, 2017 photo, a family picnics on the banks of the Rio Grande in Miguel Aleman, Tamaulipas state, Mexico, located across the river from Roma, Texas.
+In this Wednesday, March, 22, 2017 photo, people stand in a bus as they wait to go home after their work day at a "maquiladora" in Matamoros, Tamaulipas state, Mexico, across the border from Brownsville, Texas.

 |Title